 Developing tourism experiences showcasing Canada’s Group of Seven in Ontario

 Northern Ontario, and in particular the Algoma region from Sault Ste.
 Marie north along the Algoma Central Rail train route to the North Shore of Lake Superior, played a critical role in shaping and influencing Canada’s internationally acclaimed Group of Seven artists.
 Many of their iconic works were inspired by the rugged landscapes they encountered in this region.

 A key feature of the process was to bring market-ready operators together for a networking session specific to the Group of Seven opportunity.
 The Handbook to Develop and Deliver Group of Seven Tourism Experiences in Algoma and North Shore, Lake Superior outlining a process to guide experience development, opportunities by type of operation (community, parks, small & medium operators), and examples in the market to inspire is the core resource provided to participants.
-Partnerships were formed, new product is available to the consumer with more soon to be added and a touring route is under development.
+Partnerships were formed, and a range of experiences from a cross-section of the industry are available to the consumer, including a Group of Seven touring route.

 The Newfoundland & Labrador government hosted a series of purpose designed tourism events around significant historical milestones including the 500th anniversary of John Cabot’s arrival in the new world on board the Matthew, and the 1000th anniversary of the Vikings arrival in the new world.